usdot-fhwa-stol/cdasim/Instruction/Build Docker Image Instruction/README.md

 ## Build/Pull Docker Image of Co-Simulation Tool

-There are two ways to run the co-simulation tool on docker.
+There are two ways to get co-simulation docker image.
 You can either choose to pull the co-simulation tool docker image from DockerHub or build the image by yourself.

 #### Option 1, Pull Docker Image